A Leader Learns by Listening

 Karen Branding

-Karen Branding is senior vice president for the St. Louis Fed’s External Engagement and Corporate Communications Division, and Corporate Secretary.
-More about the author.
+Karen Branding was senior vice president of the St. Louis Fed’s External Engagement and Corporate Communications Division, and Corporate Secretary.
+She retired in 2024.

 Headshot of Karen Branding